ts-kontakt/antback/README.md

 # Antback

-**Antback: Lightweight Backtesting with Heavyweight Insight.**
+**Antback: Fast, Transparent, and Debuggable Backtesting**

-A lightweight, event-loop-style backtest engine that allows a function-driven imperative style using lightweight stateful helper functions and data containers.
+A lightweight, event-loop-style backtest engine that allows a function-driven imperative style using efficient stateful helper functions and data containers.

 ## Key Features
 - **Transparency**: Every step is visible and debuggable.
 No black-box logic.